 control groups; however, only two studies, both in children, were able to report sustained,

-significant improvements in clinical outcomes: one in asthma morbidity score and another in
+significant improvements in clinical outcomes.
+One did so in asthma morbidity score and the

-Conclusion: EMDs show improvements in adherence, there is little current evidence to support
+Conclusion: Although EMDs show improvements in adherence, there is little current evidence to

-that they reduce morbidity.
-Evidence of clinical effectiveness is needed to justify their common
+support that they reduce morbidity.
+Evidence of clinical effectiveness is needed to justify their

-use in clinical practice and maximise their potential benefit.
-Carefully considered study design
+common use in clinical practice and maximise their potential benefit.
+Carefully considered study